 Some of the symptoms of herpes zoster (shingles) are similar to cellulitis, including:

-However, zoster is characterised by its dermatomal distribution and umbilicated vesicles.
-Antibiotics are not effective against herpes zoster virus, which is treated with antiviral agents such as aciclovir.
+However, herpes zoster is characterised by its dermatomal distribution and umbilicated vesicles.
+Antibiotics are not effective against herpes zoster virus, which is treated with antiviral agents, such as aciclovir.

 Venous disease of the lower legs affects around 20% of people aged over 70 years.
 Damage or degeneration of the leg veins is a very common reason for red legs.
 Signs of venous disease may include: